 What is ORP?
 What is the appropriate ORP for potable drinking water?
 Is ORP useful for our facility’s water quality measurements?

 ORP is “Oxidation Reduction Potential”.
 Measured in millivolts, it indicates a substance’s potential to oxidize or reduce another substance.
-Many organizations use ORP to measure the disinfection potential of water.
+Many organizations use ORP testing to measure the disinfection potential of water.
 But the appropriateness of ORP can vary from facility to facility.

 ORP is gaining popularity given that it can be an accurate measure of the ability to disinfect.
 Unlike simpler measures, it takes all of the variables into account due to their combined effect (source).